Introduction to Airline Carry-On Policies

 Choosing the Right Backpack for Air Travel

 Selecting the right backpack is crucial for air travel.
 It must meet airline size and weight limits.
 Look for backpacks with multiple compartments to organize your belongings.
 Ensure they can fit comfortably under the seat or in the overhead bin.
 Comfort is key, so choose one with padded straps and a sturdy frame.
 Opt for a backpack with a dedicated laptop sleeve for easy access.
 A water-resistant material is a bonus for unexpected spills.
 Remember to compare backpack features with your travel needs and airline rules.
 This will save you time and avoid extra charges at the airport.
+When selecting a backpack for air travel, consider how do I carry medication on a plane?
+Ensure your chosen pack has compartments to securely store your medication, making it easily accessible during the flight while adhering to airline regulations.

 Packing Your Backpack for the Overhead Bin or Under the Seat